Japan Travel Advice

 When to visit Japan

-Japan in January: Travel Tips, Weather, and More
+Japan in January: Travel Tips, Weather & More

 Japan in February

-Japan in February: Travel Tips, Weather, and More
+Japan in February: Travel Tips, Weather & More

-February is mid-winter in Japan, and along with January, is the coldest moth.
-But, winter varies enormously throughout the country, with warm temperatures in the islands of Okinawa in the south, very cold temperatures and heavy snow on the western side of Honshu and Hokkaido, and moderately cold temperatures elsewhere.
+February is midwinter in Japan, and along with January, it's the coldest month.
+But winter varies enormously throughout the country, with warm temperatures in the islands of Okinawa in the south, frigid temperatures and heavy snow on the western side of Honshu and Hokkaido, and moderately cold temperatures elsewhere.
 But, there are relatively few tourists at this time of year, and the spectacular Sapporo Snow Festival is one reason (among many) to visit Japan in February.

-Japan in March: Travel Tips, Weather, and More
+Japan in March: Travel Tips, Weather & More

-March is on the cusp of winter and spring in Japan, with different parts of the country leaning more towards one than the other.
+March is on the cusp of winter and spring in Japan, with different parts of the country leaning more toward one than the other.
 The country's famous cherry blossom parties begin in more southern locations later in the month, when the sakura bloom.
-Northern parts of the country are still quite wintry, and you can still ski.
+Northern parts of the country remain quite wintry, and you can still ski.
 Here are some important things to know about traveling to Japan in March.

-Japan in April: Travel Tips, Weather, and More
+Japan in April: Travel Tips, Weather & More

-The arrival of spring brings warmer temperatures throughout the country, as well as more visitors.
-Aside from the increased crowds, April is a great time to visit Japan as it avoids the cold winter and the wet, humid summer.
+The arrival of spring brings warmer temperatures throughout Japan, as well as more visitors.
+Aside from the increased crowds, April is a great time to visit the country, as it avoids the cold winter and the wet, humid summer.
 Here are some important things to know about traveling to Japan in April.

-Japan in May: Travel Tips, Weather, and More
+Japan in May: Travel Tips, Weather & More

-Japan in June: Travel Tips, Weather, and More
+Japan in June: Travel Tips, Weather & More

 June is the start of summer in Japan, and also the rainy season.
 Temperatures and humidity are high in many parts of the country, but June tends to be more comfortable than late summer.
 If you want to experience a Japanese summer, June is a better option than July and August, and if you know where to go, you can have an enjoyable and comfortable time in Japan in June.

-Japan in July: Travel Tips, Weather, and More
+Japan in July: Travel Tips, Weather & More

-July is mid-summer in Japan, and while temperatures aren't quite so high as in August, they are pretty hot.
+July is mid-summer in Japan, and while temperatures aren't quite so high as in August, they're pretty hot.
 Add intense humidity to the mix, and conditions can be quite uncomfortable.
-But, conditions aren't the same across the whole country: Hokkaido is much more temperate, and the beaches of Okinawa are a good retreat at this time of year.
+However, the conditions aren't the same across the country: Hokkaido is much more temperate, and the beaches of Okinawa are good retreats at this time of year.
 If you find yourself in Japan's major cities in July, you can also enjoy many traditional summer festivals.
 Here's how to have a good time in Japan in July.

-Japan in August: Travel Tips, Weather, and More
+Japan in August: Travel Tips, Weather & More

-Japan in September: Travel Tips, Weather, and More
+Japan in September: Travel Tips, Weather & More

-Japan in October: Travel Tips, Weather, and More
+Japan in October: Travel Tips, Weather & More

 October is, arguably, the best month to travel to Japan (although this will depend on what you want to experience!).
-Temperatures in most places are still warm, but the intense humidity and increased rainfall of summer has subsided.
-Autumn leaves begin appearing at higher elevations and more northern latitudes.
+Temperatures in most places are still warm, but the intense humidity and increased rainfall of summer have subsided.
+Fall leaves begin appearing at higher elevations and more northern latitudes.
 Here are some important things to know about traveling to Japan in October.

-Japan in November: Travel Tips, Weather, and More
+Japan in November: Travel Tips, Weather & More

-By November, Japan has well and truly entered autumn mode.
-Towards the end of the month, the leaves on the trees turn red and gold in central and southern parts of the country, and leaf-viewing parties are second only to flower-viewing parties to the Japanese.
-Temperatures are mild in many places, and rainfall low, so November is a great time to travel to Japan.
+By November, Japan has well and truly entered fall mode. toward the end of the month, the leaves on the trees turn red and gold in the central and southern parts of the country, and leaf-viewing parties are second only to flower-viewing parties among the Japanese.
+Temperatures are mild in many places, and rainfall is low, so November is a great time to travel to Japan.

 Japan in December

-Japan in December: Travel Tips, Weather, and More
+Japan in December: Travel Tips, Weather & More

 December is the start of winter across Japan, but what that means in reality varies from north to south and east to west.
 In the northern island of Hokkaido, expect temperatures below freezing and snow.
 In southern parts of Kyushu, earlier in the month, you may still see autumnal colors.
 Here are a few important things to know about visiting Japan in December.